 What is Intermodal Freight Transportation?

 Intermodal is the term used to describe two or more modes of transporting freight.
-This can include a combination of truck and rail, to transport or move goods from a shipper to a consignee.
-The intermodal process usually starts when a container is moved by truck to a rail station, then back to the truck to complete the process of freight-forwarding.
-Every year, there are about 25 million containers moved using the intermodal shipping technique.
+This can include a combination of truck and rail to transport or move goods from a shipper to a consignee.
+The intermodal process usually starts when a container is moved by truck to a rail station, then back on a truck to complete the freight-forwarding process.
+Some 25 million containers are moved on intermodal transport every year.

--Intermodal shipping can lower costs when shipment happens as a result of combining a railway system- as it requires less fuel than any type of road transport
+-Intermodal transport lowers shipping costs because it combines a railway system as it requires less fuel than any other type of road transport.

--Dropped intermodal container fees are minimal when compared to a full truckload drop
+-Dropped intermodal container fees are minimal as compared to a full truckload (FTL) drop.